Tool

 Decision Notes

-Choose Jules when the main evaluation is around Google-backed async coding workflows rather than local pair programming.
-If the comparison is really about cloud-managed delegation in general, Codex and GitHub Copilot Coding Agent are the more important adjacent pages.
+Choose Jules when the main evaluation is around Google-backed async delegation rather than local coding assistance.
+If the underlying question is simply whether delegated coding works at all, Codex and GitHub Copilot Coding Agent remain the more important baseline pages.

 Alternatives